rsautter/CyMorph/README.md

 The file 'optimizeIndexes.py' is a wrap that in order to determine the optimal parametrization

 ### Plot
-In fold 'histograms' is show an example of plotter
+In folder 'histograms' is show an example of plotter

 ### Downloading from SDSS
-To download images from SDSS (without executing the pipeline), a module in Download was created (it requires a .csv file)
+To download images from SDSS (without executing the pipeline), a module in Download was created (it requires a .csv file) In order to run it:

+    mpirun -np 2 python downloader.py test500/spirals.csv